Online Graduate Certificates in Science Teaching

 our 12-credit graduate certificates will help you get there.

-- NTEN Science Education Graduate Certificates are offered through MSU's Master of Science in Science Education (MSSE) program.
-NTEN has been known since 1993 for high-quality online science courses.
+- Science Education Graduate Certificates, offered through MSU's Master of Science in Science Education (MSSE) program, have been known since 1993 for high-quality online graduate level science courses.

 - These science education certificates are designed for teachers of all backgrounds.
 Your fellow students will be K-12 teachers, community college instructors, museum professionals and informal science educators.
 As you learn along with peers from around the world, you'll absorb new ideas and fresh perspectives.

 - Courses are rigorous, content-focused and specially designed for teachers.
-NTEN's model pairs university professors with in-service teachers during course development.
+Our model pairs university professors with in-service teachers during course development.

 - Our instructors are experts in their fields and have been specially trained in online teaching

 - Courses are 100% online.
 You can complete your certificate at home and never need to come to campus.
-However, several field experience courses are available should you desire to visit beautiful Bozeman and the Greater Yellowstone Ecosystem.
+However, several field and lab courses are available for a hands-on learning experience in the Greater Yellowstone Ecosystem.

 - Courses are asynchronous, so students can log in any time of the day or night.
 To maximize interaction among students, instructors will set weekly schedules and assignment deadlines.